Publication

 Research Question/Hypothesis

-- In patients with aneurysmal subarachnoid haemorrhage (SAH) whose ruptured aneurysm was considered suitable for either procedure, does a policy of endovascular coiling (vs a policy of neurosurgical clipping) reduce the proportion of patients dead or dependent at 1 year?
+- In patients with ruptured intracranial aneurysms judged suitable for either technique, does a policy of endovascular coiling (vs neurosurgical clipping) reduce the proportion of patients who are dead or dependent (modified Rankin Scale 3–6) at 1 year?

 -